This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 - A progression of steps (tasks, events, interactions) that comprises a work process, involves two or more persons, and creates or adds value to the organization's activities.

 - The sequence of activities performed in accordance with the business processes of an enterprise.

 In earlier Content Manager workflow, a user who receives notification that a work item in the workflow has not been processed in some specified time.
 The user is selected for a specific user group or upon creation of the workflow.

 A database containing the workflow rosters, work queues, and other database tables necessary for work item processing and related activities, such as event logging and statistics collection.

 An electronic representation of the activities and resources required to accomplish a business process.
-It acts as a processing template that Process Engine uses each time the workflow runs, routing the work to the specified participants, along with data, attachments, and other information they will need to complete the activities.
+It acts as a processing template that the workflow system uses each time the workflow runs, routing the work to the specified participants, along with data, attachments, and other information they will need to complete the activities.